OpenRouterTeam/openrouter-runner/README.md

 modal token new
 ```

-For intellisense, it's recommended to run open vscode via the poetry shell:
+For intellisense, it's recommended to run vscode via the poetry shell:

 ```sh
 poetry shell